An introduction to the History of Chamba

 for the ruling class and a lot of hyperbolic praise for the people in power, never cared

-to mention the poverty stricken people who laboured to provide the basic ammonites to the
+to mention the poverty stricken people who laboured to provide the basic to the society.

 These chroniclers, whether Hindu or Muslim never tried to analyze the reign of any ruler